The 9 Best Things to Do in Red Rock Canyon State Park, California

 We started our day adventures in Red Rock Canyon Park with hiking the desert trail, nestled in front of the Visitor Center.
 The Ricardo Nature Trail is short, only a 1-mile loop, and virtually flat.
 The path runs through the desert toward the towering buttes near Ricardo Campground.

 Mojave aster, yellow primrose, monkey flowers, blooming purple cacti… The desert was dressed in its best attire.
 We had feasted our eyes on orange “seas” California poppies created in the Antelope Valley two weeks before.
-And since the bloom season in Southern California is usually short-lived, I couldn’t even cherish a slight hope of seeing the blooming desert one more time.
+And since the bloom season near Los Angeles is usually short-lived, we couldn’t even cherish a slight hope of seeing the blooming desert one more time.

 After lingering a few minutes at the top, Dylan and I trod back onto the Ricardo Nature Trail.
 The boy was eager to discover “caves” at the bottom of the buttes.
 The rest of our group hiked farther up.
 The trail eventually came to an end, and they had to retrace their steps back to the official path.